thepeergroup/aspen/README.md

 Now that that's out of the way, let's think about what we can conclude from this statement:

-- The strings of text `"Matt"` and `"Brianna"` are names
+- The strings of text `"Matt"` and `"Brianna"` are names.
-- Matt and Brianna are people, so they would have a Person label
+- Matt and Brianna are people, so they should have a `:Person` label in Cypher.
-- If Matt knows Brianna, Brianna knows Matt as well, so the relationship "knows" is reciprocal
+- If Matt knows Brianna, Brianna knows Matt as well, so the relationship "knows" is reciprocal.

 However, Aspen doesn't know any of this automatically!